adkoba/Bluetooth/README.md

 Bluetooth
 =========

-Schematic and board layout of an bletooth audio module
+Schematic and board layout of a bluetooth audio module for headphone